An Alexandrov-Fenchel-type inequality in hyperbolic space with an application to a Penrose inequality: Introduction

 In \cite{DGS} this estimate is used to obtain several sub-optimal versions of (\ref{pineq}).
 For instance, assuming that $\Gamma\subset P=\mathbb H^n$ is $h$-convex (in the sense that all principal curvatures are at least $1$) and encloses the origin of $P$, the authors show that

-where $r_{in}$ is the radius of the largest geodesic ball centered at the origin and contained in the region enclosed by $\Gamma$.
+where $r_{\rm in}$ is the radius of the largest geodesic ball centered at the origin and contained in the region enclosed by $\Gamma$.
 Notice that this only yields the conjectured inequality (\ref{pineq}) if $\Gamma$ is a geodesic sphere centered at the origin.
-In view of Theorem \ref{main}, however, we immediately obtain the first statement in the following result.
+In view of Theorem \ref{main}, however, if we take $\Sigma=\Gamma$ we immediately obtain the first statement in the following theorem; a more general result, covering the locally hyperbolic case, can be found in Theorem \ref{theomain} below.
 Recall that a hypersurface is said to be {\em mean convex} if its mean curvature is non-negative everywhere.

-\begin{theorem} Let $(M,g)\subset \mathbb H^{n+1}$ be a balanced asymptotically hyperbolic graph carrying a minimal horizon $\Gamma$ as above.
+\begin{theorem} Let $(M,g)\subset \mathbb H^{n+1}$ be a balanced AH graph carrying a minimal horizon $\Gamma$ as above.
 If we assume further that $\Gamma\subset P=\mathbb H^n$ is star-shaped (with respect to the origin) and mean convex then (\ref{pineq}) holds if $R_g\geq -n(n-1)$.
-Moreover, the equality occurs if and only if $(M,g)$ is the graph realization of an (exterior) anti-de Sitter-Schwarzchild solution (see (\ref{relsch}) below). \end{theorem}
+Moreover, the equality occurs if and only if $(M,g)$ is the graph realization of an (exterior) anti-de Sitter-Schwarzschild solution (which is obtained by taking $\epsilon=1$ in (\ref{embed}) below). \end{theorem}

 As remarked above, the rigidity statement requires a separate argument and is based on results in a recent preprint by Huang and Wu \cite{HW1}.